LabSound/LabSound/README.md

 # Platforms

-LabSound supports a variety of backends, including RtAudio and CoreAudio.
+LabSound supports a variety of platforms, via either an RtAudio, or miniaudio backend.

 LabSound is currently tested on